rueedlinger/ntwitter/README.md

 send them to a tcp server like netcat in apache flume.

 + conf/index.js - adapt the configuration to your need.
-+ net - socket client which sends fetched twitter stream to a specify tcp server.
++ net - mock netcat socket client which sends fetched twitter stream to a specify tcp server.
 + util - utilities which formats tweets to readable format.
 + stream.js - listen to the public twitter stream for specific keys
 + fetch.js - fetch twitter streams from different twitter accounts.